modin-project/modin/docs/flow/modin/data_management/functions.rst

 GroupBy functions
 -----------------
-Evaluates GroupBy aggregation for that type of functions that can be executed via MapReduce approach.
+Evaluates GroupBy aggregation for that type of functions that can be executed via TreeReduce approach.
 To be able to form groups engine broadcasts ``by`` partitions to each partition of the source frame.

 Default-to-pandas functions